wrapperband/FeathercoinWalletGuide/README.md

 ![URI Menu](/images/ftc-0.9.3.2-Wallet.URI.01.png)

-Feathercoin uses the Bitcoin URIs which represents a common payment URI.
-Bitcoin URI strings became the most popular way to share payment request, sometimes as a link and others using a QR code.
+Feathercoin uses the Bitcoin URIs standard which represents a common payment method by text file.
+Bitcoin URI strings became the most popular way to share payment request, sometimes as a link but also using a QR code.

 URI Examples:

+**A simple Bitcoin URI :**
-bitcoin:12A1MyfXbW6RhdRAZEqofac5jCQQjwEPBu
+URI: bitcoin:12A1MyfXbW6RhdRAZEqofac5jCQQjwEPBu

-bitcoin:12A1MyfXbW6RhdRAZEqofac5jCQQjwEPBu?amount=1.2
-bitcoin:12A1MyfXbW6RhdRAZEqofac5jCQQjwEPBu?amount=1.2&message=Payment&label=Satoshi&extra=other-param
+**Example Feathercoin URI :**
+URI: feathercoin:6xqSWpX7a5dLWxEQaJB7DgBDf2DwUDfLT8?amount=1.001&label=Receive%20funds%20for%20the%20sale%20of%20old%20Painting

 URI Validation

-The main use that we expect you'll have for the URI class in bitcore is validating and parsing bitcoin URIs.
-A URI instance exposes the address as a bitcore Address object and the amount in Satoshis, if present.
+The main use that we expect you'll have for the URI class in Feathercoin core is validating and parsing URIs.

-The code for validating URIs looks like this:

-var uriString = 'bitcoin:12A1MyfXbW6RhdRAZEqofac5jCQQjwEPBu?amount=1.2';
-var valid = URI.isValid(uriString);
-var uri = new URI(uriString);
-console.log(uri.address.network, uri.amount); // 'livenet', 120000000

 **Backup Wallet**

 It is important to back up your wallet regularly.
 If you have created new addresses or spent some cash, the old backups will be out of date.
 If you are just receiving that will just be calculated for the address as you synchronise the wallet, so backups aren't required.